OER Menu

 Abstract:

 Presenter bio: Dr. Arzu Sardarli worked in leading research institutions and universities in Azerbaijan, Ukraine and Canada.
 He joined the First Nations University of Canada in 2007.
 Dr. Sardarli led a number of community-based research and educational projects conducted in First Nations communities.
 He uses Indigenous elements in his teaching.
 Dr. Sardarli advocates for holistic methods of teaching and open educational resources.
 He co-authored the first Cree Dictionary of Mathematical with elements of Indigenous Art.
-The online version of the Dictionary has been developed within the Open Education Resources program of the University of Regina and published on Pressbook portal and MERLOT.
+The online version of the Dictionary has been developed within the Open Education and Publishing (OEP) Program at the University of Regina and published on Pressbook platform.

 Friday, May 16, 2024